andreabusi/MagnumPi/README.md

 Redis installation depends on your platform:

 - *macOS*, you can install with Brew `brew install redis`
-- *Linux*, you can install via terminal `sudo apt-get install redis`
+- *Linux*, you can install via terminal `sudo apt-get install redis-server`

 When Redis is installed, simply start it with this command: